 - A resume or curriculum vitae.

-- GRE general exam scores (recommended for admission, required for assistantship applications).
+- GRE general exam scores: recommended for admission, required for assistantship applications.
 The Duquesne school code is 2196 and the department code is 0703.
-Note: As of late March, 2020, the GRE is not required due to testing disruptions caused by COVID-19.
+Note: As of late March, 2020, the GRE is not required for assistantship applications until further notice due to testing disruptions caused by COVID-19.

-- For international students, either TOEFL or IELTS scores (not required of students who successfully complete Duquesne's ESL program).
-Note: Please use the contact information in the left sidebar if the COVID-19 situation prevents you from taking the TOEFL and IELTS exams.
+- For international students who do not waive language testing, either TOEFL, IELTS, or Duolingo scores.
+Note: Please use the contact information in the left sidebar if the COVID-19 situation prevents you from taking language exams.

 The Admissions Committee does take your entire application into consideration when making admission decisions.
 If you have questions about your qualifications, please contact the Graduate Director.